bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-7-while-loops.rst

 |CodingEx| **Coding Exercise**

-.. |numbers on replit.com| raw:: html

-   <a href="https://firewalledreplit.com/@BerylHoffman/Average#Main.java" target="_blank">numbers on replit.com</a>

-Here's another example with |numbers on replit.com|.
+Here's another example with `numbers on replit.com <https://firewalledreplit.com/@BerylHoffman/Average#Main.java>`_.
 This code calculates the average of positive numbers, but it is missing the condition for the loop on line 14.
 Let's use -1 as the **sentinel value**.
 Add the condition to  the while loop to run while the user does not input -1.
 What would happen if you forgot step 3 (change the loop variable - get a new input)?
 Try commenting out line 19 with // to see what happens (note there is a stop button at the top!).

 .. raw:: html